 Q4: Is Patagonia overhyped?

-Not for athletes; it’s valued for reliability, not hype.
+Not for athletes.
+The brand is valued for reliability and long-term performance, not hype.